Audio for Video: Using Your Camcorder Mic

 Decent audio for your video production is critical.
 If a viewer can not hear you, they will not stick around to watch your video.

-The BEST way to get good audio when making video is to use a separate lavalier or hand held microphone close to the mouth while recording.
-This microphone would be plugged into your camera and using it over rides and shuts off the microphone that comes attached to your camera.
+The BEST way to get good audio when making video is to use a separate lavalier or handheld microphone close to the mouth while recording.
+The microphone would be plugged into your camera and using it probably overrides and shuts off the microphone that comes attached to your camera.

 To record audio this way requires a camera that accepts a separate microphone plug-in.
 The smallest and least expensive cameras do NOT have this feature.